alex-schaaf/zest/README.md

 3. Seed the Postgres database using `npx prisma db seed`
 4. Run `yarn dev` in the root folder to run both the API and the frontend dev servers

+The backend will be available at `localhost:3000` and the frontend at `localhost:5173`.

 ## Production build

 1. `yarn build`